 Featured resources and commentary on user involvement

-User involvement is in the spotlight, and while participatory and influencing practices are nothing new, they are now making it to the mainstream.
-But are they being used as well as they could be?
+Are participatory and influencing practices being used as well as they could be?
 Rosie McLeod, Deputy Head of Measurement and Evaluation explores her new research.